-In contrast, we have the indigenous people of Biafra (IPOB) who are demanding for an independent state of Biafra.
-They are requesting for a referendum from the Nigerian government that would eventually lead to the establishment of the republic of Biafra.
-Unlike the Taliban, IPOB believe that power is given, not taken.
+In contrast, we have the indigenous people of Biafra (IPOB) who are demanding an independent state of Biafra.
+They are requesting a referendum from the Nigerian government that would eventually lead to the establishment of the Republic of Biafra.
+Unlike the Taliban, IPOB believes that power is given, not taken.

 While he was a freeman, IPOB’s supreme leader (Mazi Nnamdi Kanu) kept misleading his followers.
 He would tell them how the United Nations (UN), the European Union (EU), Israel and etc. would ensure that a referendum is conducted in ‘Biafra land’ - with his slogan, Biafra is coming soon.

-Curiously, since Nigerian government kidnapped Mazi Kanu from Kenya, none of his supposed contacts at the UN, EU, Israel, etc has mentioned his arrest.
-Not even the UK on whose passport Mazi Kanu was travelling has considered it necessary to give him consular services in Nigeria.
+Curiously, since the Nigerian government kidnapped Mazi Kanu from Kenya, none of his supposed contacts at the UN, EU, Israel, etc has mentioned his arrest.
+Not even the UK on whose passport Mazi Kanu was traveling has considered it necessary to give him consular services in Nigeria.

-Obviously, IPOB copied MASSOB’s approach of non-violence, non-cooperation for the restoration of republic of Biafra.
+Obviously, IPOB copied MASSOB’s approach of non-violence, and non-cooperation for the restoration of the Republic of Biafra.
 Chief Uwazuruike of MASSOB was equally inspired by Gandhi’s non-cooperation movement, which persuaded Indians to stop cooperating with the British.
 Gandhi's aim was to induce the British to grant independence to India.